-This property is available for all objects which support the item-interface.
-It takes two numbers, the first is added to the leftmost extent and the second is added to the rightmost extent.
+This property is available for all objects that support the item-interface.
+It takes two numbers, the first is added to the left edge of the extent and the second is added to the right edge.
 Negative numbers move the edge to the left, positive to the right, so to widen an object the first number must be negative, the second positive.
 Note that not all objects honor both numbers.
 For example, the Accidental object only takes notice of the first (left edge) number.